 "Ne, ne!
 Bona!
 Ili estas amikoj,"(2) cried Danny as he placed himself between the monster and his class.
 The students watched in eery fascination as the short teen spoke to the creäture in a different language.

 "Danny," Valerie croaked, her brown eyes flickering from the back of her former crush to the hulking beast behind him.
 "Please tell me this is another ghost friend of yours and we're not going to be eaten."

 "Jes, li estas amiko.
 Ne maltrankviliĝu,"(3) Danny smiled at the girl.

 Suddenly, a soaking wet Sam came up behind the teen and smacked him in the head.
 "English, Danny.
-English."
+English," she teased.

 The boy blushed and rubbed the back of his neck.
 "Eh, right.
 Sorry."
-He turned back to the group.
-"Don't worry, he's friend."
+He turned back to the group and said, "Don't worry, he's friend."

 Valerie calmed down but still looked at the ghost through distrustful eyes.
-The beast seemed more like a wild forest animal than a ghost.
-Nothing like the enemies she's fought before.
+The beast seemed more like a wild forest animal than a ghost so he was nothing like the enemies she'd fought before.
 The girl wisely kept her biased opinions to herself.
 Now was not the time to get into another argument with Danny about good and evil ghosts.

 "Lupo, mia ĉefa viro!
-Kie vi estis, amiko?"(4) cried Tucker as he pushed past Sam and Danny to jump into the clawed hands of the ghost.
+Kie vi estis, amiko?"(4) Tucker laughed as he pushed past Sam and Danny to jump into the clawed hands of the ghost.

 "It talks?" whispered Paulina in awe, momentarily forgetting all her fear.